-As at December 31, 2019, the Company held 4,170 treasury shares, representing 0.03% of its share capital.
+At December 31, 2020, the Company held 4,773 treasury shares, representing 0.037% of its share capital.
+The carrying amount of these shares was €135,075.90 at December 31, 2020.

-The Combined Shareholders' Meeting of March 28, 2019 authorized the the Board of Directors to implement a share buyback program for a period of 18 months from the date of the meeting, pursuant to the provisions of Article L.225-209 of the French Commercial Code and in compliance with the General Regulation of the French Financial Markets Authority (Autorité des marchés financiers - AMF).
-The main terms of this authorization are the following:
+The Combined Shareholders' Meeting of March 30, 2020 authorized the Board of Directors to implement a share buyback program for a period of 18 months from the date of the meeting, pursuant to the provisions of Article L.225-209 of the French Commercial Code and in compliance with the General Regulation of the French Financial Markets Authority (Autorité des marchés financiers - AMF).